4. Configuration¶

 Going to read configuration from default file /etc/dynfi.conf.

-This is DynFi's config:
+This is DynFi Manager's config:

 bcryptCost=12